marutypes/FoundryVTT-Maru-Combat-Themes/README.md

 # Maru's Combat Themes
+ This module:
+- Adds new themes to the combat theme list
+- Creates an entirely separate synced combat theme system that supports setting playlists for different combat events as well as using the included themes
-I made this for my Fists of The Ruby Phoenix campaign.
-The module adds some custom themes to the combat theme dropdown, and also extends the combat theme system to work with end of combat and round start clips.

-The bundled audio is basically all silly fighting game references.
+I made this for my Fists of The Ruby Phoenix campaign, so the bundled audio is basically all silly fighting game references.

 ## Usage
-To change your theme, select it from the dropdown menu in Core Settings -> Combat Theme.
-You can also find settings for whether to use the extra sound effect hooks under the modules settings.
+To change your theme, select it from the dropdown menu in  Settings -> Maru's Combat Themes.
+You can also find settings for whether to use the extra sound effect hooks there as well.

 ## Themes

-The following themes are bundled in:
+The following themes are bundled in in addition to the base ones:
 * Guilty Gear Strive
 * BlazBlue Cross Tag Battle

-### Adding a theme

-WIP
+## Using Playlists
+- go to Settings -> Maru's Combat Themes
+- set the theme to "custom"
+- assign playlists for each audio queue

 ## Audio sourcing